 Low-fat dairy products – fat-free milk, fat-free yogurt

-When you focus on eating whole, unprocessed foods, you’re getting the most nutritional value for your calorie intake.
+When you focus on eating whole, unprocessed foods, you get the most nutritional value for your calorie intake.

 Eat plenty of nonstarchy vegetables

 Nonstarchy vegetables are a great way to fill up fiber and nutrients.

 They are low in calories and high in fiber, which can help you feel full and satisfied.

 According to the Center for Disease Control, “Depending on their age and sex federal guidelines recommend that adults eat at least 1½ to 2 cups per day of fruit and 2 to 3 cups per day of vegetables as part of a healthy eating pattern.”
 (6)

 Protein is an essential macronutrient that plays a role in everything from muscle repair to hormone production.

 In addition, protein has research to support that it keeps you full when compared to carbohydrates and dietary fats.
 (7)